 Are you a beginner snowboarder who doesn’t want to suck?
 Here’s all you need to know so you don’t blow in the snow this winter.

-For sure you already know about our Andorra Ski Weekender, duh, but you’re probably scratching your dome wondering just what in the W-T heck even is an Andorra, what’s it…
+For sure you already know about our Andorra Ski Weekender, duh, but you’re probably scratching your head wondering just what the heck even is an Andorra, what’s it got to…

 We love the snow!
 Because we have to, because snow is one of the few redeemable features of the long winter that wraps Europe up for a quarter of the…